safiqul/Portfolio-2/README.md

 ```
 2. A report with your names, IDs and title.
 Your document must be submitted in the pdf format.
     * read the instructions (see below)
-4. A README file: info on how to run simpleperf and tests to generate data
+4. A README file: info on how to run application.py with the flags